 How to Serve Satay Sauce

 One of the most classic ways of using Satay Sauce is to use it as a marinade and dipping sauce for Satay Chicken Skewers.
 You can treat numerous other proteins the same way.
 Satay Prawn Skewers, Tofu Skewers, Mushroom Skewers would all be delicious.
+Even something like leftover Roast Beef or Grilled Steak is fab with the sauce!

 When using as a dipping sauce, I tend to serve it at room temperature but its perfectly acceptable cold or hot.